ekomsSavior/subs_attack/README.md

 by: ekomsSavior and DA3

-subs_attack is a CLI tool that runs an automated subscription sign-up attack that is routed thru tor.
+subs_attack is a CLI tool that runs an automated subscription sign-up attack.
+This tool supports Tor routing.

 ---